Yin Yoga Explained: A Guide to the History, Practice and Benefits

 Importance of Stillness and Gradual Exit from Poses

-One of the hallmarks of Yin Yoga is the cultivation of stillness, both physically and mentally.
+One of the hallmarks and Benefits of Yin Yoga is the cultivation of stillness, both physically and mentally.

 • Once a practitioner reaches a comfortable level of intensity in a pose, practitioners are encouraged to maintain stillness, resisting the urge to fidget or exit the pose prematurely.